Composition Design of Shape Memory Ceramics based on Gaussian Processes

 \subsection{Synthetic compositions and prediction of its properties}

-The generation of synthetic compositions plays a key role in identifying new compositions with tuned lattice parameters that satisfy the cofactor conditions.
-In any synthetic composition, bounding the mole fraction values of its oxides between the minimum and maximum values used in the sample preparation process is crucial for the ML models to predict the lattice parameters of the synthetic composition accurately.
-Thus, during generation of the compositions, the mole fraction value of each oxide (ZrO$_2$)$_{m_1}$, (HfO$_2$)$_{m_2}$, (Er$_2$O$_3$)$_{m_3}$ and (Y$_{0.5}$Ta$_{0.5}$O$_2$)$_{m_4}$ are bounded as $0.1675 \leq m_1 \leq 0.71$, $0.1675 \leq m_2 \leq 0.5677$, $0.0 \leq m_3 \leq 0.055$ and $0.025 \leq m_4 \leq 0.175$.
-To generate the synthetic compositions, the mole fraction value of (ZrO$_2$)$_{m_1}$ is incremented in steps of 0.1\% starting at $m_1 = 0.1675$ and incremented up to $m_1 = 0.71$.
-For each value of the $m_1$, the mole fraction of (Y$_{0.5}$Ta$_{0.5}$O$_2$)$_{m_4}$ is incremented in steps of 0.1\% and for each value of $m_4$, (Er$_2$O$_3$)$_{m_3}$ is incremented in steps of 0.5\%.
-This iterative process would generate a total of 5416 synthetic compositions.\\
+The generation of synthetic compositions is essential for identifying an SMC with tuned lattice parameters to meet the new criteria.
+To achieve this, the mole fractions of each constituent oxide are incremented within the bounds established by the experimental data.
+Restricting the bounds of mole fraction is crucial for the ML models to accurately predict the lattice parameters of the synthetic composition.
+The synthetic dataset was generated through a systematic parametric sweep of the molar fractions.
+Specifically, the (ZrO$_2$)$_{m_1}$ content was incremented in 0.1\% steps from $m_1 = 0.1675$ to $0.71$.
+For every $m_1$ interval, the (Y$_{0.5}$Ta$_{0.5}$O$_2$)$_{m_4}$ fraction was similarly varied in 0.1\% increments, followed by a nested 0.5\% stepwise variation of (Er$_2$O$_3$)$_{m_3}$.
+This iterative approach yielded a comprehensive library of 5,416 distinct synthetic compositions.\\